lejpiodan-ux/Sql_Code_Examples/Window_Function/Customer_Order_Timeline_Analysis/readme.md

 # English

 ## Title
-Customer order Timeline Analisys
+Customer Order Timeline Analysis

 ## Description
-In this querry i am showing chronological sequency of orders for each customer with value of orders and with their changes in reference to previous and next purchase
+In this query, I am showing the chronological sequence of orders for each customer, with the value of orders and with their changes in reference to previous and next purchase

-## Techniques used in this querry
+## Techniques used in this query

 ##### LAG - Returns the total value of the previous order placed by the same customer
-##### LEAD - Returns the total value of the next order placed by the same custome
+##### LEAD - Returns the total value of the next order placed by the same customer
 ##### COALESCE- Replaces "NULL" values returned by "LEAD" and "LAG"
 ##### ROUND - Rounds values returned from "LEAD" and "LAG"
 ##### CAST - Allows combining numeric values with textual labels inside "COALESCE"